danieljbae/CS-4502-Project/README.md

 ## Description:

+* **Goal:** Identify patterns in positive and negative restaurant reviews that can facilitate improvements in food quality and service.

 1. What makes a review vote tagged as Useful, Funny, or Cool with respect to the review's text and star rating?